 Do Not Try To Talk Your Way Out of Jail

 Many people sitting in jail cells might have avoided incarceration had they asserted their constitutional rights rather than trying to talk their way out of an arrest.
 Law enforcement officers cannot arrest an individual without probable cause for an arrest.
 Many people intimidated during an encounter with the police feel compelled to answer questions.

 In other cases, people feel that they can explain away an arrest.
 However, there is a much higher probability that the information you provide will furnish probable cause justifying your arrest.

 Consenting to a search, which is another form of cooperation encouraged by the police, also will often turn up evidence used to justify your arrest.
 The best practice is to assert your rights to have an attorney present, remain silent, and insist on a warrant to conduct a search.

 Still Have Questions?
 Seek Legal Help Now

 We hope these tips are successful in reducing your risk of arrest.
-If you have been arrested for a crime in Minneapolis or the surrounding areas of Minnesota, we invite you to speak to an experienced Minneapolis criminal defense attorney at Gerald Miller, P.A. as soon as possible.
+If you have been arrested for a crime in Brooklyn Center or the surrounding areas of Minnesota, we invite you to speak to an experienced Minneapolis criminal defense attorney at Gerald Miller, P.A. as soon as possible.

 The sooner you contact us, the sooner we can start protecting your rights.
 Contact us today to schedule your free and confidential case evaluation.